 As for decor, it's as minimal as the pizza crust is thin.

 This idiosyncratic little museum is dedicated to preserving Coney Island’s unique history.
 Entrance costs a whopping ninety-nine cents.
 This is not a case where you get what you paid for, however.
 What you'll get is a whiff of the unsanitized, zany, freak show side of Coney Island of yesteryear.
-That's important, because plans are afoot to morph Coney Island into another predictable corporate amusement park.

 Starting a new year with an icy dip is a great Brooklyn tradition.
 The Coney Island Polar Bear Club claims to be the nation’s oldest winter bathing organization.
 Hundreds of New York Polar Bears gather in Coney Island every New Year's Day for a dip in the Atlantic Ocean, whatever the weather.
 It may be lunatic, but it's a party.
 And, its free.
 There’s no fee for swimmers or observers.